-- (1) A person is guilty of a crime under section 183 of the Criminal Code if, during the course of an assault, as defined in section 182 of the Criminal Code, the person carrying out the assault - (a) uses a firearm; or - (b) threatens to use a firearm, whether or not the person was actually carrying a firearm; or - (c) was carrying a firearm. - (2) A court of summary jurisdiction may hear and determine proceedings in respect of the assault if the prosecutor and the defendant consent.
+- (1) A person is guilty of a crime under section 183 of the Criminal Code if, during the course of an assault, as defined in section 182 of the Criminal Code, the person carrying out the assault - (a) uses a firearm or toy firearm; or - (b) threatens to use a firearm or toy firearm, whether or not the person was actually carrying a firearm or toy firearm; or - (c) was carrying a firearm or toy firearm. - (2) A court of summary jurisdiction may hear and determine proceedings in respect of the assault if the prosecutor and the defendant consent.